 How have you found groups that have become part of your support team?

 Green Mountain is offering a new video chat class for support teams of recent participants.
-If you think your friends and family could benefit from learning about healthy weights and the non-diet approach, e-mail email@example.com.
+If you think your friends and family could benefit from learning about healthy weights and the non-diet approach, we invite you to contact us.